cloudnationblog/blog/_posts/2019-03-05-foreman-centos.md

 1. Configure&gt;Host Groups&gt;Create Host Group.
 2. Enter the information created in the previous sections under all tabs.
    1. Host Group:

       {% include lightbox.html src="image-1571563738189.png" data="group" %}

+   2. Network:

-    2. Network: {% include lightbox.html src="image-1571563615098.png" data="group" %}
+      {% include lightbox.html src="image-1571563615098.png" data="group" %}

-    3. Operating System: {% include lightbox.html src="image-1571563817678.png" data="group" %}Set the Root Password.
+   3. Operating System:

+      {% include lightbox.html src="image-1571563817678.png" data="group" %}

+      Set the Root Password.
 The PXE loader selection determines the PXE config file to be used for the instance.
 This file is then added to the instance's directory under pxelinux.cfg directory.

    4. **Parameters** are user defined properties.
 The parameters that a template accepts are mentioned in the template code.
-We will add some custom settings which will then be set inside the template during provisioning. {% include lightbox.html src="image-1571564051727.png" data="group" %}Following is an example of a Template which lists the parameters it accepts:
+We will add some custom settings which will then be set inside the template during provisioning.

+      {% include lightbox.html src="image-1571564051727.png" data="group" %}

+      Following is an example of a Template which lists the parameters it accepts:

       {% include lightbox.html src="image-1571564150394.png" data="group" %}

    5. **Submit.**

 ### Create Host

-1. Hosts&gt;Create Host.
+1. Hosts>Create Host.
 2. Enter the Hostname.
-Select the Host Group and it should automatically fill in all the information under all tabs. {% include lightbox.html src="image-1571564378732.png" data="group" %}
+Select the Host Group and it should automatically fill in all the information under all tabs.

+   {% include lightbox.html src="image-1571564378732.png" data="group" %}

    {% include lightbox.html src="image-1571564454063.png" data="group" %}

 3. **Submit.**
-4. <span style="text-decoration: underline;">**Foreman starts the build process.**</span>{% include lightbox.html src="image-1571564516704.png" data="group" %}
+4. **Foreman starts the build process.**

+   {% include lightbox.html src="image-1571564516704.png" data="group" %}

 ## Additional Configurations